MerchGuardian/getlla/README.md

 ## WIP!
 This README is closer to a braindump.
 There are no docs yet.
 This crate is a proof-of-concept stage.

+The codebase is going to start out as a collection of minimal POCs across platforms before they are woven together into a usable API

 ## Goals
 - Cover the platforms listed below
   - MacOS